anton-matosov/SerialPort/README.md

 The first one is good when there is a need to read an exact number of characters, instead of reading up to the end of a line.
 The second acnowledges that \n is not universally accepted as line terminator.
 If a different terminator character, or terminator string, like "\r\n" is required, it can be passed as parameter.
 Again for convenience, if no parameter is specified, it defaults to "\n".

-Then there is a set of new menber functions, read() and write(), each one with two overloads.
+Then there is a set of new member functions, read() and write(), each one with two overloads.
 These are designed to let you read and write binary data.
 The need for the two overloads is to allow using either a plain array, or a vector.
 Let's see this class in action:

 ```